fritchie/fio_benchmark_exporter/README.md

 will be used with custom benchmarks.

-Don't use the --output-format flag or any percentile related flags in customFioBenchmarkFlags.
+Don't use the --output-format flag or any percentile related flags in customBenchmarkFioFlags.
 Additionally, don't specify a job file.
 Any flag that produces additional fio output may lead to metric parsing errors and incorrect reporting.

 ## Sample Output